mazzo-g/Miscellaneous/gentoo/yubikey-conf/README.md

 # yubikey conf

-Configuration to use yubikey (5 NFC) to authenticate SSH connections and GPG signatures in Gentoo Linux with OpenRC for Git.
+Configuration to use yubikey (5 NFC) to authenticate SSH connections and GPG signatures in Gentoo Linux with OpenRC (KDE) for Git.

 # System config